 Car parking for visitors is not offered on our campus and due to our central location we strongly advise visitors to use public transport when visiting us.
 Local parking restrictions also apply on weekdays and weekends.
 There are very limited blue badge holder spaces available.

 Most of our talks run on a first come-first seated basis so we encourage people to get to talk venues early.
 We usually run our talks a few times during the day but where talks may be oversubscribed, we might request that prospective students get priority over guests.
-Some of our talks for Medicine and Dentistry are ticketed.

 Yes, your guests are welcome to attend subject talks but please note that we cannot guarantee a place for them when there is a high demand for a particular talk as prospective students will be given priority.
 We do run most subject talks a few times during the day so there may be further opportunities if you miss out.
 In cases where guests are not able to attend a subject talk, there are many other alternative activities listed in the programme which they can attend whilst they wait, or they can put their feet up at one of our catering outlets!